Xilinx/mlir-aie/docs/buildHostLin.md

         export LM_LICENSE_FILE=/opt/Xilinx.lic
        ```

-#### Option B - Supporting AMD Ryzen™ AI and AMD Versal™ with AIE and AIE-ML (AIE2): Install AMD Vitis™ 2023.2
+#### Option B - Supporting AMD Ryzen™ AI and AMD Versal™ with AIE and AIE-ML/XDNA™ (AIE2): Install AMD Vitis™ 2023.2

 1. Install Vitis™ under from [Xilinx Downloads](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis.html).
 You will need to run the installer as root.
 We will assume you use the default installation directory, `/tools/Xilinx`.